mgejke/hass-sectoralarm/README.md

 ## Usage

-Clone or download the files, put them in your Home Assistant settingss folder:
+Clone or download the files, put them in your Home Assistant settings folder:

 ```
 <your_home_assistant_folder>\custom_components\sector_alarm.py